peter517/PScripts/README.md

-PScript
+PScripts
 =======

-Common Script On Linux Or Windows
+Common Scripts On Linux Or Windows